 A lighthouse was put in operation on November 28, 1901, on the northernmost island of the Lawyer group, on the eastern side of Malacca passage, southern entrance to Chatham sound.

 Keeper Thomas W. Harvey, who for two years had been in charge of Sands Heads Lighthouse at the mouth of the Fraser River, was transferred to Lawyer Islands to take charge of the new light.
 The following year, trees that were obstructing the light were cut down at a cost of $100.

-More than one family would be touched by tragedy at Lawyer Islands, and the misfortune started with its first keeper.
 On February 18, 1905, Keeper Harvey left in the station’s sailboat headed for Oceanic Cannery, on nearby Smith Island.
 When he failed to return, Hannah Harvey, the keeper’s wife, operated the light and lit a large bonfire to attract attention to her plight.